canonical/maas-ui/README.md

 # MAAS Frontend

-This is a mono repo for MAAS frontend projects.
+This is a mono repo for the MAAS frontend.

 [![CircleCI](https://circleci.com/gh/canonical-web-and-design/maas-ui/tree/master.svg?style=svg)](https://circleci.com/gh/canonical-web-and-design/maas-ui/tree/master)

+It is comprised of the following yarn workspaces:

+  - legacy: the angularjs maas client.
+  - ui: the new react maas client (all new work should be in this workspace).
+  - shared: shared components consumed by both legacy and ui.
+  - proxy: a proxying webpack dev server project, used for serving both legacy and ui projects in development.

 # Projects

-## UI

-This is a React frontend.
-New work should be done here where possible.

-To view component docs run `./run exec --expose-port 6060 yarn docs`.

-# Adding a new project
+# Adding a new project (workspace)

 To add a new project, edit `package.json` and add the project's directory name to the `workspaces` array.

 To import modules from existing projects in your new project, add the dependant projects to your projects dependencies in `package.json`.
 See [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) for details.

+# Component documentation

+To view component docs run `./run exec --expose-port 6060 yarn docs`.

 # Setting up maas-ui